Repository Configuration

 let isMainBranch = ctx.branch == "main"

-isReleaseBranch = "release-" `isPrefixOf` ctx.branch
+isReleaseBranch = "release-" `isPrefixOf` toString ctx.branch

 in pipeline